The euro area financial sector in the pandemic crisis

 An uneven recovery across sectors and countries increases the risks of fragmentation

-The pandemic crisis has put great pressure on economic activity, with euro area growth expected to fall by 8% in 2020.
+The pandemic crisis has put great pressure on economic activity, with euro area growth expected to fall by slightly less than 8% in 2020.
 While the gradual relaxation of social distancing measures created a strong yet incomplete rebound in economic activity in the third quarter, that recovery started losing momentum.
 The tighter containment measures recently adopted across Europe are weighing on current growth.
 With the future path of the pandemic highly unclear, risks are clearly tilted to the downside.
 Economic uncertainty is being augmented by geopolitical risks, such as the possibility of a no-deal Brexit.
 While its impact on the euro area economy should be contained, such an outcome could amplify the macro-financial risks to the euro area economic outlook.
 On the upside, news about a potential vaccine fosters hope of a faster return to pre-pandemic growth levels.

 The severity of the pandemic shock has varied greatly across euro area countries and sectors, which is leading to uneven economic developments and recovery speeds.
 Countries more heavily affected by the coronavirus crisis and the associated containment measures suffered the sharpest falls in economic activity in the first half of 2020.
 And growth forecasts for 2020 also point towards increasing divergence within the euro area.
 The recent European initiatives, such as the Next Generation EU package, should help ensure a more broad-based economic recovery across various jurisdictions and avoid the kind of economic and financial fragmentation that we observed during the euro area sovereign debt crisis.